Marion Institute Team

 Zoe Hansen-DiBello is a Providence, RI native who now resides in the SouthCoast of Massachusetts.
 Zoe graduated from the University of Connecticut in 2008 and is currently working towards a PhD in Educational Leadership at the University of Massachusetts Dartmouth.
 Zoe has worked for the Marion Institute since 2009, starting as a Youth Coordinator for the Connecting for Change conference as well as working part-time as the Sustainability Education Initiative (SEI) Coordinator.
 SEI was re-birthed in 2013 as Grow Education, which Zoe manages in New Bedford Public Schools.
 Grow Education seeks to empower public school teachers and students through the creation of school-based gardens.
 Zoe is a graduate of Leadership SouthCoast, serves on the Education Roundtable in New Bedford and has been a Big Sister to a New Bedford student since 2011.

-Nicole is thrilled to join the Marion Institute as Development and Events Planning Assistant.
-Nicole has a degree in Cultural Anthropology from Miami University of Ohio.
-Nicole recently moved to the South coast of Massachusetts by way of Buffalo, NY.
+Nicole has a degree in Cultural Anthropology from Miami University of Ohio and moved to the South coast of Massachusetts by way of Buffalo, NY.
 In Buffalo she was the Promotions Coordinator for The Buffalo News, where she worked with Buffalo’s nonprofits and cultural institutions.
 Nicole is passionate about education, environmental advocacy, and social justice; she was able to combine these passions by building and running a School/Community garden in her hometown for the last seven years.
 You can find Nicole and her family on the weekends exploring the natural beauty and cultural richness of their new home in New England.

 Human Resources Manager